-Command Description AT\Q It is recommended to use hardware flow control (AT\Q1).
+Command Description AT\Q It is recommended to use hardware flow control (AT\Q3).
 XON/XOFF flow control (AT\Q1) is not supported in Multiplex mode.
 See note regarding AT\Qn settings stored with AT&W if Multiplex mode is active.
 AT&V Different default configurations on channels 1, 2 and 3.
-AT&W Different user profiles can be stored on each channel.
+W&TA Different user profiles can be stored on each channel.
+AT+IPR Before starting Multiplex mode, ensure that the bit rate set with AT+IPR is not lower than 57600 bps.
+For using data services in Multiplex mode it is recommended to set at least 115200 bps.
+In Multiplex mode, the write command AT+IPR= <rate> will not change the bit rate currently used, but the new bit rate will be stored and becomes active, when the module is restarted.</rate> AT+IPR=0 Multiplex mode cannot be activated while Autobaud mode is enabled.